-- a.
-Government legislation: Once each system is installed and registered, where applicable the subsidy tariff is fixed for 20 years.
-However, changes in government legislation may affect the profitability of the Solar for Schools Community Benefit Society's renewable energy projects.
-While government subsidies were in place, the price paid for any spare electricity not used by the school and exported to the grid was guaranteed by the government.
+a.
+Government legislation: While subsidies were in place, the price paid for any spare electricity not used by the school and exported to the grid was guaranteed by the government.
 The model assumes that we will continue to sell electricity to green electricity providers such as Good Energy at similar prices. (~5p a unit) adjusted to inflation over the next 20 years.
 This is very likely for at least the next 5 years, but no longer guaranteed for the full 20 years as before.
-Income from export is generally less than 20% of total income for projects in the future, but if electricity export prices halved within 10 years, the CBS could struggle to pay back interest and even capital. - b.
-Electricity prices: If mains electricity prices fell rather than rose over time as expected, schools might default on their contract with the CBS and refuse to pay the contracted price for solar electricity if higher than mains electricity.
-This risk is partly reduced by the schools' entitlement to a profit share that should counteract the higher contracted solar electricity price vs. lower mains prices.
+Income from export is generally less than 20% of total income for projects in the future, but if electricity export prices halved within 10 years, the CBS could struggle to pay back interest and even capital.